webmaeistro/gatsby-webrepo-Mila/README.md

 ## 🌟 Supporting me

 Thanks for using this project!
-I'm always interested in seeing what people do with my projects, so don't hesitate to tag me on [Twitter](https://twitter.com/lekoarts_de) and share the project with me.
+I'm always interested in seeing what people do with my projects, so don't hesitate to tag me on [Twitter](https://twitter.com/webmaeistro) and share the project with me.

-Please star this project, share it on Social Media or consider supporting me on [Patreon](https://www.patreon.com/lekoarts)!

-If you want to hire me for **contract/freelance work**, you can do so!
-[Get in touch with me!](https://www.lekoarts.de/en/contact)